okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 3. Click **Sign up** just below the **Forgot password?** link, enter the requested information, and click **Sign Up**.
 4. Set up the Email, Password, and Security Question factors.
 Don't set up any other factors.
 5. After you complete set up, click **Finish**.
 You are redirected to the app's welcome page.
-6. Click <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.
+6. <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.

 ## Add MFA with a mandatory second factor